gosling123/epoch_GP/README.md

 Affine transformations are typically included to standardize the output to zero mean and unit variance.
 If a nonzero mean function is used, the Affine transform parameters can be adjusted accordingly.

+### Output warping in the code
+To set the output warping in the code we provide a list of warping models in `ow_model` ot `ow_noise` for the noise model GP.

+The allowed string flags are given by `('affine','nat_log', 'boxcox', 'sinharcsinh', 'meanstd','zero_mean', 'unit_var')`.

+The order in which you plave these labels contols the ordering of the output warping.

 ## GP Inference

 Given the training data $(X, y)$, the posterior mean and variance at test points $X^*$ are computed as follows: